 Members have been asked to provide substantial grants/donations during the past few years to complete major building projects and to replenish our resources.
 Our current financial situation is satisfactory, in terms of the ability to serve our present needs, to meet the current budget requirements and the reserve policies.
-Whilst ideally expected rises in expenses should be met with an increase in subscriptions given the current economic environment it has been decided to concentrate on expense control rather than look to increase income.
-As a result, it is recommended that the subscription rates for 2010 remain the same as 2009.
-Subscription rates for 2010 will therefore remain at £400/£800.
+To meet this need and given increased expenses out of the boards control it has been decided to recommend an a small increase of 5% in the subscription rates for 2011.
+Subscription rates will therefore be £420/£840.